gaetancollaud/digitalstrom-mqtt/home-assistant-app/DEVELOPMENT.md

 The validation covered a fresh App install, an App restart, and a complete HAOS reboot.
 After every path, the App ran with its custom profile and protected mode enabled, connected to both the Home Assistant MQTT service and the dSS notification WebSocket, and produced no AppArmor denials.
-The same final profile was then installed and started under the retained local test App slug before the test VM was shut down.
+That baseline profile was then installed and started under the retained local test App slug before the test VM was shut down.

+The current profile adds write access to the App's private `/data` volume for the bridge child process.
+This is required by the first-start API-key transaction;
+all other App setup and Supervisor option handling remains in the launcher profile.
+CI parses this exact profile.
+A repeat HAOS install should confirm the updated profile before the first public release.

 Physical `aarch64` hardware remains untested.
 CI builds that architecture, but an actual ARM start and connection test is still required before claiming live